ximenafernandez/Flow-Discrete-Morse-Theory/README.md

 # Localization and discrete Morse Theory.

-A development of the computation of the Flow category, regular acyclic matchings and Critical posets that recover the homotopy type of a regular CW-complex.
+A development of the computation of the Flow category, Regular acyclic matchings and Critical posets that recover the homotopy type of a given regular CW-complex.